HrvojeBogadi/SideProjects/README.md

 # SideProjects
-A group repository to showcase some of my private and/or short side projects.
+A group repository to showcase some of my smaller projects.